raventid/write-you-async-for-a-great-good/core.md

   end
 end
 ```
-But they've never could fight the dark side of this code.
-The `sleep`...

 Many years ago this gift application became popular and people of Earth had to pay tremendous amount of money to the creature they asked to host this app - Amazonius.